Kushwahaabhay/FOUNDIT/README.md

 **A modern Flutter app for GCET students to report and find lost items on campus.**

-> ⚠️ **Note:** This repository contains template code.
-You'll need to configure Firebase and Cloudinary with your own credentials for full functionality.
+> ⚠️ **Security Notice:** All API keys have been replaced with template values for security.
+You'll need to configure Firebase and Cloudinary with your own credentials.
+>
+> 🔒 **Safe for Distribution:** This repository contains no sensitive data and is ready for open-source use.

 ## 🎯 Features